UBC-MDS/SharpEdge/CONTRIBUTING.md

 ### What to Contribute

-There are many ways to contribute, from implementing new features and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] or fixing bugs about things that do not work, are not clear, or are missing.
+There are many ways to contribute, from implementing new features and improving existing ones to updating or filling in the documentation and submitting bug reports or fixing bugs about things that do not work, are not clear, or are missing.

 ### Contribution Guidelines